-Table 12: WILLTOPIC Message
+Table 12: WILLTOPIC packet

-The WILLTOPIC message is sent by a client as response to the WILLTOPICREQ message for transferring its Will topic name to the GW.
+The WILLTOPIC packet is sent by a client as response to the WILLTOPICREQ packet for transferring its Will topic name to the GW.
 Its format is shown in Table 12:

-Length and MsgType: see Section 5.2.

-Flags:

-DUP: not used.

-QoS: same as MQTT, contains the Will QoS

-Retain: same as MQTT, contains the Will Retain flag

-Will: not used – CleanSession: not used – TopicIdType: not used.
+Length & Packet Type

+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to figure 3.1.2 for a detailed description.

+Flags

+For a detailed description of the will flags field please refer to figure 3.2.4.

+Will Topic

-WillTopic: contains the Will topic name.
+Contains the Will topic name.

-An empty WILLTOPIC message is a WILLTOPIC message without Flags and WillTopic field (i.e. it is exactly 2 bytes long).
-It is used by a client to delete the Will topic and the Will message stored in the server, see Section 6.4.
+An empty WILLTOPIC packet is a WILLTOPIC packet without Flags and WillTopic field (i.e. it is exactly 2 bytes long).
+It is used by a client to delete the Will topic and the Will packet stored in the server, see Section 6.4.

-WILLMSGREQ
+WILLPACKETREQ

-The WILLMSGREQ message is sent by the GW to request a client for sending the Will message.
+The WILLPACKETREQ packet is sent by the GW to request a client for sending the Will packet.
 Its format is shown in Table 11: it has only a header and no variable part.

-WILLMSG
+WILLPACKET